ipekguler/Weather-Prediction-Web-Service/README.md

 After the pipeline is done, scroll down to copy the run id for the best model.
 You will need it to download the model from Localstack S3 when buiding the web service in the next step.

-You can modify the following parameters in the pipeline to customize model selection process:
+You can modify the variables in the .env file to customize model selection process such as:

-* num_trials: determines how many models fits are to be made
+* TOP_N: determines how many initial model fits are to be made.
-* top_n: determines the number of best performing models for final evaluation.
+* NUM_TRIALS: determines the number of best performing models for final evaluation.

 * ### Starting the web service